-sixty7 Architecture Road is a site devoted to the sights and sounds of the Canadian built environment.
+sixty7 Architecture Road is a site about Canadian Architecture, architectural firms, the built environment and projects across the globe designed by Canadian architects.

 Today, Canada is a country filled with confidence and exuberance.
 Multiculturalism has made Canada’s metropolitan centres into some of the most diverse places in the world.
 As people continue to arrive from all over the globe, they bring with them their ideas, their creativity and their lifestyles.
 Immigration has changed Canada completely, from the birth of the country in 1867, past the great centennial of 1967 and through to the 21st century Canada.
 This is a country without a clear definition, yet continually evolving into something.
 Canadian architecture has been influenced by these changes.